How to decorate a Fabergé inspired egg!

 Gather your painting and decorating supplies.

-First, choose a color to use as your base color and mix your paint.
+First, choose a color you would like to use as your base color and mix your paint.

 While the paint is still wet, lightly sprinkle glitter into your paint to create a shimmering egg.

 When using craft glue to apply your ribbon, it’s best to let the glue dry a little so it’s very tacky before you apply the ribbon.
-This will help the ribbon adhere to the egg.
+This will help the ribbon adhere to the egg better.

 Have fun embellishing your eggs!